top of page

-Education and Responsible Conservation
+Education & Responsible Conservation

 At Cheetah Experience we serve to better the living conditions of our animals and provide them with the best possible care, as well as educate people about the best ways to protect and preserve endangered and threatened species.

 We understand that the people that come to our project are driven by the motivation to support us in our efforts for animal welfare and protection.
-We respect that motivation, and we will always provide a safe environment for Visitors and participants in our
+We respect that motivation, and we will always provide a safe environment for Visitors and participants in our Volunteer and Internship Programme.

 Education